GwendolyneFreddy/butchery/README.md

 <a name="42" id="42"></a>&#10173; **[42] Butchery for high and low reputation**
 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>install after Stratagems</em><br><br>

-!warning: This component is disabled because it is still under development.
+:warning: This component is disabled because it is still under development.
 Do not try to force its installation as it is bugged.
 <div align="right"><a href="#components">Back to components list</a></div>

 ##